Table of Contents

 He went into full duct tape mode, completely covering his brand new, beautiful, but stinky plates.
 It should be a crime.

 At least he didn’t stop halfway through.
 This took time.
-He committed to it, kept wrapping over the edges, smoothing it out the best he could.
+He committed to it, kept wrapping carefully over the rims, smoothing it out the best he could.
 Instead of locking him up, let’s honor his commitment to the task!

 As you might imagine, the worst part of this is when you remove the duct tape and you’re left with a horrible sticky film over the plates that’s a pain in the butt to try to remove.